anjo-hsr/CHATTeR/README.md

   specific port for the frontend was defined it will be always +3000 Port to the backend listening port.

-##And now start CHATTeRing by creating new chats.
+## And now start CHATTeRing by creating new chats.
+-- paste here some cool gifs --